 - If using a charcoal grill, cook on one side for 10 minutes.
 Turn using tongs and grill the other side for 10-12 minutes for medium-rare, or until the desired degree of doneness.
 If using a gas grill, grill for 7-8 minutes.
 Turn using tongs and grill the other side for 6-7 minutes for medium-rare, or until the desired degree of doneness.
 If using the broiler, broil 4 inches from the heat source for 8 minutes.
 Turn using tongs, and broil the other side for 6-7 minutes for medium-rare or until the desired degree of doneness.

 - Remove the steaks from the heat and let sit for 8-10 minutes.

-- To serve, slice the steaks into .75-inch-thick slices, place on a hot plate, and drizzle with melted butter and fresh chopped parsley if desired.
+- To serve, slice the steaks into .75-inch-thick slices and place on a hot plate.
+Drizzle the steak with melted butter and fresh chopped parsley if desired.